Essential Recovery Tips After Piles Surgery in Kolkata

 Maintain Proper Hygiene

-Keep the surgical area clean and dry.
+Keeping the surgical area clean and dry is crucial.
 Use warm water to gently cleanse the area after bowel movements, avoiding harsh soaps or rubbing.
 Pat the area dry with a soft towel to prevent irritation.

 Eat a High-Fiber Diet